MohdImran001/lab-report-management-system/README.md

-# Reports Management App for Pathology Lab
+# Reports Information System for Pathology Labs
+A web app for pathology labs that helps them in organizing reports efficiently.

-This project is developed for a client who runs a pathology lab in Delhi, India.
+Initially this project was developed for a client who runs a pathology lab in Delhi, India.
+This pathology lab conducts full body examination of candidates who are migrating to other countries.
+This project helped the lab in generating more than 4000 reports in the past six months.
+Recently another lab in Bihar (India), also bought a customized version of this project.

 Although there are softwares available in the market for this purpose but they are bulky, difficult to use, hard on the eyes and they don't offer customizations.
-The client wanted a software which fulfill his requirements, easy to use, and can be accessed from anywhere without the hassle of any installation process.
+The client wanted a software which is customized to his requirements and can be accessed by multiple staff members at the same time without the hassle of any installation process.

-This pathology lab conducts full body examination of candidates who are migrating to other countries.
-This project is being used by the lab, they create and manage 30-40 reports per day.
-In the past six months, this project helped them in generating more than 3000 reports.

-## Overview
+This project act as a base setup for creating customized versions for different labs.

-## [15th Dec 2021] New Updates
+#### [15th Dec 2021] New Updates

 1. On some smartphones the QR code url for downloading reports was showing an error occured message.
 It was a cache related issue.
 Now whenever the report templates are updated, the app will ask user to reload the page to keep the Cache storage in sync.
 2. Minor Design changes in report templates.

-### [27th Nov 2021] New Updates
+#### [27th Nov 2021] New Updates

 1. **QR Code Support** - Reports will now have a QR Code.
 This QR Code allows users to easily download the reports in thier smart phones.
 Thus, also verifying the integrity of the reports.
 2. **Multi-user support** - Thanks to Firebase ACID Transactions, now multiple staff members of the lab can generate reports at the same time without any data conflict.
 3. **Adhaar Card field**
 4. **Age field is auto calculated using Date of Birth** -

+### Try it out

+You can try this project here - https://lab-report-management-system.vercel.app/.
+This is a development version of the app and consists the latest features .
+It already contains some prefilled reports for testing purposes.

+Use the following credentials to access the dashboard- **Email** - test@test.com
+**Password** - test123

 ### Features